URiem/worldtravellog/README.md

 Registered users will have access to buttons that allow them to update or delete an entry, a form that allows them to add more images or delete images.
 These features are absent on the detail view if users are not logged in or if they are not the author of the entry.

+- View for Registered users with edit/delete buttons

 ![Log Detail View Registered User and Author](/static/docs/logdetailview.png)

+- View for Unregistered users without the button features

 ![Log Detail View Unregistered User or not the Author](/static/docs/detailviewunreg.png)